jarouca/adventure-app/user_stories.md

 So that my information is no longer retained by the app

 Acceptance criteria:
-- I must be able to access the 'delete profile' link from the 'edit profile' page
+- I must be able to access the 'delete profile' link from the 'edit profile' page.
 - I must be given notification that my deletion was successful.